Andrea Stojadinov: Career

-She represented Serbia at the 2018 Mediterranean Games held in Tarragona, Catalonia, Spain.
+Stojadinov represented Serbia at the 2018 Mediterranean Games held in Tarragona, Catalonia, Spain.
 In that same year, she won the gold medal in the women's 48 kg event at the 2018 European U23 Judo Championships held in Győr, Hungary.
 A year later, she won one of the bronze medals in this event at the 2019 European U23 Judo Championships held in Izhevsk, Russia.

-In 2019, she represented Serbia at the European Games held in Minsk, Belarus.
+In 2019, Stojadinov represented Serbia at the European Games held in Minsk, Belarus.
 She competed in the women's 48 kg event where she was eliminated in her second match by Maruša Štangar of Slovenia. Štangar went on to win one of the bronze medals.
 A year later, she won one of the bronze medals in the women's 48 kg event at the 2020 Judo Grand Slam Hungary held in Budapest, Hungary.

-In 2021, she competed in the women's 48 kg event at the Judo World Masters held in Doha, Qatar.
+In 2021, Stojadinov competed in the women's 48 kg event at the Judo World Masters held in Doha, Qatar.
 A month later, she won one of the bronze medals in her event at the 2021 Judo Grand Slam Tel Aviv held in Tel Aviv, Israel.